Fiberglass Protection That Meets Coastal Codes Case Study

 Benefits of Fiberglass Over Concrete

-The engineers originally planned to use concrete tilt-up structures, which would have required the concrete to be poured and cured on-site before the building could be erected.
+The engineers originally planned to use concrete tilt-up structures, which would have required the concrete to be poured and cured on-site before erecting the building.
 The project shifted to fiberglass-reinforced plastic (FRP) shelters to speed up project time and improve efficiency.
 This switch reduced on-site construction time, minimized labor costs, and improved quality control, as FRP shelters are manufactured under exacting conditions off-site.
 “This decision provided the same level of functionality and structural integrity as concrete,” noted Paul Gilsdorf, Project Manager, “while lowering long-term maintenance costs, especially for the roof.”

-Shelter Works fiberglass enclosures outperform concrete in coastal environments by offering better corrosion resistance, lower maintenance needs, faster installation, and improved insulation, which are all important factors for protecting electrical equipment and minimizing long-term costs.
+Shelter Works fiberglass enclosures outperform concrete in coastal environments by offering better corrosion resistance, lower maintenance needs, faster installation, and improved insulation.
+These are all essential factors for protecting electrical equipment and minimizing long-term costs.
 While concrete has its strengths, including inherent mass and strength, it is generally less efficient and cost-effective than fiberglass for coastal applications where salt and moisture are constant challenges.

-For wastewater treatment plants and other facilities in demanding locations, fiberglass shelters provide a durable, efficient, and cost-effective solution, delivering superior resilience to environmental stressors and optimizing energy use.
+For wastewater treatment plants and other facilities in demanding locations, fiberglass shelters provide a durable, efficient, and cost-effective solution.
+They deliver superior resilience to environmental stressors and optimize energy use.